This publication provides detailed country notes on Value Added Tax/Goods and Services Tax (VAT/GST) and excise duty rates in OECD member countries.

-Finland has the 7th highest tax wedge among the 34 OECD member countries.
-The average single worker in Finland faced a tax wedge of 43.9% in 2014 compared with the OECD average of 36.0%.
+Finland has the 7th highest tax wedge among the 34 OECD member countries in 2015.
+The country occupied the same position in 2014.
+The average single worker in Finland faced a tax wedge of 43.9% in 2015 compared with the OECD average of 35.9%.